TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 Database Data
 -------------

-The database data is delivered as TYPO3 CMS export :file:`data.xml`.
+The database data is delivered as`TYPO3 CMS`:pn: export :file:`data.xml`.
 Generate this file by exporting your whole installation from the tree root with the import/export module.